pluralsight/guides/in-review/devops/moving-a-cloud-app-to-a-different-azure-resource-group/article.md

 I used the new Visual Studio Team Services builds to deploy to an Azure CloudService web app.
 It created the web app automatically for me, but was put into a default resource group.
 I wanted to move it to the resource group which I had defined for other parts of the system.
 I found out that it can’t be done through the Azure Portal.

 I’m new to using PowerShell to manage Azure and had to go through several blogs and steps to move my resource.
+It is hoped that this tutorial will save you all that work/time.

 Steps in review
 ===============